blastomussa/Azure-NTier-Terraform/README.md

 MongoDB database and an Azure Container registry.

-Container images are built automatically on deployment with an ACR task, which is also triggered after every commit to this repositories master branch.
+Container images are built automatically on deployment with an ACR task, which is also triggered after every commit to this repository's master branch.

 The goal of this project is to deploy as many resources as possible with terraform.